m4rs-mt/ILGPU/Docs/Tutorial_03.md

 from the same stream.

-Then when you call accelerator.Synchronize(); or stream.Synchronize(); your current thread will wait until the accelerator (all the steams), or the stream in the case of stream.Synchronize(); is finished executing your kernels.
+Then when you call accelerator.Synchronize(); or stream.Synchronize(); your current thread will wait until the accelerator (all the streams), or the stream in the case of stream.Synchronize(); is finished executing your kernels.

 See Also: